CURLINFO_REFERER(3) Introduction to Library Functions CURLINFO_REFERER(3)

 in the most recent request.

-The hdrp pointer is NULL or points to private memory you MUST NOT
+The hdrp pointer is NULL or points to private memory.
+You must not

-free - it gets freed when you call curl_easy_cleanup(3) on the
+free it.
+The memory gets freed automatically when you call

-corresponding curl handle.
+curl_easy_cleanup(3) on the corresponding curl handle.

 PROTOCOLS